Peter Grant (music manager): Mr Zeppelin Regrets

 In January 1972, Bernard Chevry, manager of the Midem music business festival wrote to Grant, asking for "Led Zeppelin and his backing group" to appear.
-Grant was annoyed that Chevry did not realise Led Zeppelin was a group, and in response took out a full-page advertisement in the trade paper Record Retailer, showing the original Midem letter, captioned "Mr Zeppelin Regrets. ... ."
+Grant was annoyed that Chevry did not realise Led Zeppelin was a group, and in response took out a full-page advertisement in the trade paper Record Retailer, showing the original Midem letter, captioned "Mr Zeppelin Regrets".
 The response was seen by most of the music industry, and humiliated Chevry.
 Grant later described Chevry as "a prat".

 Oakland incident

 In 1977, Grant gave his approval for Led Zeppelin's tour manager Richard Cole to hire John Bindon to act as security co-ordinator for the band's concert tour of the United States.
 Bindon had previously provided security for actors Ryan and Tatum O'Neal.

-Towards the end of the tour, a major incident occurred during their first concert at the Oakland Coliseum on 23 July 1977.
+Towards the end of the tour, an incident occurred during their first concert at the Oakland Coliseum on 23 July 1977.
 Upon arrival at the stadium, it was alleged that Bindon pushed a member of promoter Bill Graham's stage crew out of the way as the band entered the stadium via a backstage ramp.
 Tension had been simmering between Graham's staff and Led Zeppelin's security team during the day, and as Grant and Bindon were walking down the ramp near the end of the concert, words were exchanged with stage crew chief Jim Downey, which resulted in Bindon knocking Downey unconscious.

 Within minutes, Graham's security man Jim Matzorkis reprimanded Grant's 11-year-old son Warren over the removal of a dressing room sign, after which Matzorkis was cornered in a trailer and brutally beaten by Grant and Bindon, needing to be hospitalized afterwards.
 The band, except John Bonham, were performing on stage and were unaware of what was transpiring backstage.
 Led Zeppelin's second Oakland show took place only after Bill Graham signed a letter of indemnification absolving Led Zeppelin from responsibility for the previous night's incident.
-However, Graham refused to honour the letter because, according to his legal advice, he was under no obligation to agree to its terms.
+However, Graham refused to honour the letter because, according to legal advice, he was under no obligation to agree to its terms.

 Members of the band returned to their hotel after the concert, and were woken the next morning by a surprise police raid after Graham had changed his mind and decided to press charges.
-Bindon, Cole, Grant and Bonham received bail and travelled to New Orleans on 26 July, but the remaining dates on the tour were subsequently cancelled due to the sudden death of Robert Plant's son, Karac, back home in the UK.
+Bindon, Cole, Grant and Bonham received bail and travelled to New Orleans on 26 July, but the remaining dates on the tour were subsequently cancelled due to the sudden death of Robert Plant's son, Karac, in the UK.
 As they returned to Britain, a suit was filed against them by Graham for $2 million.

 After months of legal wrangling, Led Zeppelin offered to settle and all four pleaded nolo contendere, receiving suspended sentences and undisclosed fines.
 Bindon had already been dismissed by the band upon their return to Britain.
 Grant later stated that allowing Bindon to be hired was the biggest mistake he made as manager.